-EA-E's WUI communities can be considered as largely intermix2, with areas/neighbourhoods of interface3.
-Wildfire poses a threat to the communities from either a human ignition (which can happen almost anywhere - forest trail, highway, backyard), or lightning ignition (most often in the adjacent forests near higher points of land), but also from a residential fire that then spreads into surrounding vegetation and landscaping.
-Because of the rural character, remote or isolated locations, and the observed low adherence to FireSmart residential vegetation management and exterior building materials for many structures within EA-E, an emphasis on FireSmart education and FireSmart residential risk reduction policies is made within this Plan.
+EA-F's WUI communities can be considered as largely interface2, with areas/neighbourhoods of intermix.3 Wildfire poses a threat to the communities from either a human ignition (which can happen almost anywhere - forest trail, highway, backyard), or lightning ignition (most often in the adjacent forests near high points of land), but also from a residential fire that then spreads into surrounding vegetation and landscaping.
+Because of the rural character, remote or isolated locations, and the observed low adherence to FireSmart residential vegetation management and exterior building materials for many structures within EA-F, an emphasis on FireSmart education and FireSmart residential risk reduction policies is made within this Plan.
 Risk communication, education on the range of available activities, and prioritization of activities should help homeowners to feel empowered to complete simple risk reduction activities on their property.
-Additional emphasis is placed upon the Provincial government and local timber harvest land base stakeholders to manage potentially hazardous fuel conditions within EA-E's WUI - either through fuel treatments recommended as part of this plan, or by using appropriately targeted harvesting and slash management practices.
+Additional emphasis is placed upon the Provincial government and local timber harvest land base stakeholders to manage potentially hazardous fuel conditions within EA-F's WUI - either through fuel treatments recommended as part of this plan, or by using appropriately targeted harvesting and slash management practices.

-A total of 46 recommendation and action items are presented in Table 1 within this Executive Summary and are more thoroughly discussed in their appropriate sections within this Plan.
-Ultimately, the recommendation and action items within this Plan should be considered as a toolbox of options to help reduce the wildfire risk and consequence to communities with EA-E. RDCK and EA-E will have to further
+A total of 44 recommendation and action items are presented in Table 1 within this Executive Summary and are more thoroughly discussed in their appropriate sections within this Plan.
+Ultimately, the recommendation and action items within this Plan should be considered as a toolbox of options to help reduce the wildfire risk and consequence to communities with EA-F. RDCK and EA-F will have to further prioritize implementation based on resources, strengths, constraints, and availability of funding, and regularly update the prioritization and course of actions as variables change over time.